Tiberriver256/codex-alfred/spec.md

 - Tokens loaded from env (`SLACK_APP_TOKEN`, `SLACK_BOT_TOKEN`).
 - No secrets written to logs.
 - Local state file stored under `data/` (gitignored).

+## Docker Sandbox Easy Start
+Goal: secure tool execution by running Codex inside a Docker container with a persistent data directory.

+Requirements:
+- Provide an easy-start path (helper script or CLI mode) that creates/starts a named container and runs codex-alfred against it.
+- The host data directory is mounted to `/workspace` in the container and is also the Codex working directory.
+- The data directory is user-configurable (default to current working dir) to keep setups reusable.
+- Start Codex inside the container in `--yolo` mode by default.
+- Allow additional Codex CLI args to be passed through (e.g., after `--`).

 ## Open Questions
 - Should DMs be treated as a single thread or mirrored to per-message threads?